visitbethel/docker-enabler/README.md

 Logs
 -----
+Currently, there are several approaches to handling logs with Docker:

+* ***Collecting from inside container*** - Each container starts up a log collection process in addition to the application that will be running.
+* ***Collecting from outside container*** - A single collection agent runs on the host and containers have a volume mounted from the host where they write their logs.
+* ***Collecting via a helper container*** - This is a slight variation of running the collection agent on the host.
+The collection agent is also run in a container and volumes from that container are bound to any application containers using the **volumes-from** docker run option.

-* Most application probably logged to a directory within the Docker container.
-This needs to be exposed to Silver Fabric statistic collection mechanism by mapping an external  host volume to an internal Docker log volume.
+This enabler advocates using the ***Collecting from outside container*** approach since most existing applications probably already logged to a directory within the Docker container.
+This just needs to be exposed to Silver Fabric statistic collection mechanism by mapping an external host volume to an internal Docker log volume, specified by the runtime context variable **DOCKER_LOGS_DIR**.

-* If an application logs to **STDOUT**, Docker can extract that via the CLI ( see [docker logs]):
+However, if an application logs to **STDOUT/STDERR**, Docker can extract that via the CLI ( see [docker logs]):
 ```sh
 docker logs <container name >
 ```
+and copy the log to **DOCKER_LOGS_DIR**

+**Note**:
+There are a few operational issues with this currently as it is quite primitive:
+This log file grows indefinitely.
+Docker logs each line as a JSON message which can cause this file to grow quickly and exceed the disk space on the host since it’s not rotated automatically.
+The docker logs command returns all recorded logs each time it’s run.
+Any long running process that is a little verbose can be difficult to examine.
+Logs under the containers "/var/log" or other locations are not easily visible or accessible.
+Also each call to 'docker logs' command retrieves the whole log!

 Runtime Context Variables
 --------------------------------------